Nicola Tullio Pezolet, PhD

 - ARTH 371 Studies in Canadian Architecture

-- ARTH 374 Architecture & Urbanism in Montreal
+- ARTH 374 Architecture and Urbanism in Montreal

-- ARTH 400 Advanced Seminar in Art Historical Method: From the Gesamtkunstwerk to the Postwar "Synthesis of the Arts"
+- ARTH 400 Architecture and the "Synthesis of the Arts" (advanced seminar)

-- ARTH 450 Advanced Seminar in History of Art & Architecture: Architecture and Utopia
+- ARTH 450 Architecture and Utopia (advanced seminar)

-- ARTH 633/2 Creative and Critical Literature in Art History: Image Building: Art, Architecture, and Print Media
+- ARTH 633 Image Building: Art, Architecture, and Print Media

 MA in Art History